ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 a single end-to-end flow.
 Because of this, such use of DSCPs in privacy-sensitive contexts is NOT RECOMMENDED.

-Opportunistic sending of IP packets (see {{link-operation}}) is only allowed in versions of HTTP that are greater or equal to 2, because, in HTTP/1.1, a server that does not implement this specification could reject the HTTP Upgrade and attempt to parse the IP packets as HTTP message content or as a subsequent HTTP request, allowing request smuggling attacks; see
+Opportunistic sending of IP packets (see {{link-operation}}) is not allowed in version prior to HTTP/2 because, in HTTP/1.1, a server that does not implement this specification could reject the HTTP Upgrade and attempt to parse the IP packets as HTTP message content or as a subsequent HTTP request, allowing request smuggling attacks; see
 {{?OPTIMISTIC=I-D.schwartz-httpbis-optimistic-upgrade}}.

 # IANA Considerations